AI CODE REVIEW

 Lack of Standardization: Manual review processes often lack a standardized rubric, leading to subjective interpretation.
 This subjectivity can result in feedback that emphasizes personal preference over objective assessment, potentially misleading beginners about what is genuinely required to improve their work.

-Potential Bias: Reviews can sometimes reflect the biases or preconceptions of the reviewer.
-This can affect the fairness and objectivity of the feedback, causing beginners to doubt the credibility of the evaluations.
+Potential Bias: Reviewers can sometimes reflect the biases or personal preconceptions of the reviewer.
+This can potentially mislead beginners about what is genuinely required to improve their work.

 Time Constraints